JetBrains/kotlin-web-site/docs/topics/using-builders-with-builder-inference.md

 } // result has the List<Int> type
 ```

-So the resulting type is the most specific type that corresponds to the type information collected during the analysis.
+The resulting type is the most specific type that corresponds to the type information collected during the analysis.
-If given type information is contradictory and cannot be merged, the compiler reports an error.
+If the given type information is contradictory and cannot be merged, the compiler reports an error.

 Note that the Kotlin compiler uses builder inference only if regular type inference cannot infer a type argument.
-It means you can contribute type information outside a builder lambda, and then builder inference analysis is not
+This means you can contribute type information outside a builder lambda, and then builder inference analysis is not
 required.
 Consider the example:

 ```kotlin